sebastian-nieto/LaLiga_StatTracker/README.md

 - **Database**: Postgres and SQL (for storing player statistics)
 - **Backend**: Spring Boot (for dynamic manipulation and presentation of scraped data)
 - **Frontend**: React (for creating the UI)

-## Installation and Usage

-1. Clone the repository: